ayyappagundu/gittest/README.md

-## This is the Git tutorials by Ayyappa
+## This is the Amazing Git tutorials by Ayyappa
 ## Learning the git
 ## Adding another commit
 ## check for git status for untracked files